dahlia/resume/resume.rst

 Open Source Projects
 --------------------

+2014-- Geofront_
+   Simple SSH key management service which helps to maintain servers to SSH, and ``authorized_keys`` list for them.

 2013-- `Earth Reader`_
    News reader that is possible to run on various devices and be synchronized without any particular centralized proprietary services.